 Isla del Sol

 Translated as “Island of the Sun” this island sits within Lake Titicaca.
-It is notable not just for its beauty but also the 80+ ruins found here, many of them dating from the time of the Incas.
-Whether you’re looking for a relaxing stroll, the perfect photo opportunity or the chance to dive headlong into Bolivia’s long and impressive history Isla del Sol makes a worthy trip.
+It is notable not just for its beauty but also for the 80+ ruins found here, many of them dating from the time of the Incas.
+Whether you’re looking for a relaxing stroll, the perfect photo opportunity, or the chance to dive headlong into Bolivia’s long and impressive history Isla del Sol makes a worthy trip.

 Parque Nacional Sajama